lrmantovani10/Outfit-Forecast-Frontend/README.md

 When testing, note that:
 - DailyRecommender was moved to the backend to remove redundancy and will be used there instead.
 All tests have been removed from the frontend.
-- Some tests, like uploadPicture and takePicture may have been changed since our last iteration, and some, like addPrefPair and updatePrefPair are no longer there, or appear in a different form.
+- Some tests, like uploadPicture and takePicture were changed, these being combined into the Picture functions in unit testing, and others, like addPrefPair and updatePrefPair are no longer there, or appear in a different form.
 This is because, as we implemented our project, we changed around how certain functionalities would work and how certain classes and functions would be implemented.
 We also changed our class diagram to reflect this.
 - Some tests, like takePicture, uploadPicture, and tempInput require human input, and will need a user to take actions upon running the unit tests.
 We put in a lot of time and effort to find ways to automate these tests but unfortunately believe they cannot be done even with the mocking tools we see are available.
 - We are not using a standard unit testing framework because react native exports modules instead of isolated functions, meaning that it doesn't lend itself well to any framework that we know of.